laravel/docs/installation.md

 <a name="laravel-the-api-backend"></a>
 ### Laravel The API Backend

-Laravel my also serve as an API backend to a JavaScript single-page application or mobile application.
+Laravel may also serve as an API backend to a JavaScript single-page application or mobile application.
 For example, you might use Laravel as an API backend for your [Next.js](https://nextjs.org) application.
 In this context, you may use Laravel to provide [authentication](/docs/{{version}}/sanctum) and data storage / retrieval for your application, while also taking advantage of Laravel's powerful services such as queues, emails, notifications, and more.

 If this is how you plan to use Laravel, you may want to check out our documentation on [routing](/docs/{{version}}/routing), [Laravel Sanctum](/docs/{{version}}/sanctum), and the [Eloquent ORM](/docs/{{version}}/eloquent).